-- javax.servlet.ServletContextAttributeListener - javax.servlet.ServletRequestListener - javax.servlet.ServletRequestAttributeListener - javax.servlet.http.HttpSessionListener - javax.servlet.http.HttpSessionAttributeListener order corresponds to the declaration order, that is, if it implements javax.servlet.ServletRequestListener or javax.servlet.http.HttpSessionListener, then the new listener will be added to the end of the ordered list of listeners of that interface.
+- javax.servlet.ServletContextAttributeListener - javax.servlet.ServletRequestListener - javax.servlet.ServletRequestAttributeListener - javax.servlet.http.HttpSessionListener - javax.servlet.http.HttpSessionAttributeListener - javax.servlet.http.HttpSessionIdListener javax.servlet.ServletRequestListener, javax.servlet.ServletContextListener or javax.servlet.http.HttpSessionListener, then the new listener will be added to the end of the ordered list of listeners of that interface.

-If the ServletContext was passed to the ServletContainerInitializer's onStartup method, then the given listener MAY also ben an instance of javax.servlet.ServletContextListener in addition to the interfaces listed above.
-If the given listener is an instance of a listener interface whose invocation
+If the ServletContext was passed to the ServletContainerInitializer's onStartup method, then the given listener MAY also be an instance of javax.servlet.ServletContextListener in addition to the interfaces listed above.
+If the given listener is an instance of a listener interface whose invocation order corresponds to the declaration order, that is, if it implements